arpitbbhayani/articles/blogs/jaccard-minhash.md

 ## Computing single MinHash

-MinHash `h` of the set `S` is the index of first element, from a permuted Universal Set, that is present in the set `S`.
-But since permutation is a computation heavy operation specially for large sets we use a hashing function that typically reorders the elements.
+MinHash `h` of the set `S` is the index of the first element, from a permuted Universal Set, that is present in the set `S`.
+But since permutation is a computation heavy operation especially for large sets we use a hashing function that typically reorders the elements.
 One such hashing function is

 ![https://user-images.githubusercontent.com/4745789/98463097-f7df6080-21de-11eb-8b61-a84ff7ad85de.png](https://user-images.githubusercontent.com/4745789/98463097-f7df6080-21de-11eb-8b61-a84ff7ad85de.png)

-If `u` is the total number of elements in the Universal Set `U` then `a` and `b` are the random integers less then `u` and `c` is the prime number slightly higher than `u`.
+If `u` is the total number of elements in the Universal Set `U` then `a` and `b` are the random integers less than `u` and `c` is the prime number slightly higher than `u`.
 A sample permute function could be

 ```python
 def permute_fn(x: int) -> int:
     return (23 * x + 67) % 199
 ```

-Now that we have defined permutation as a simple mathematical operation which spits out the new row index, we can find MinHash to be the element that has the minimum new row number.
-Hence we can define MinHash function as
+Now that we have defined permutation as a simple mathematical operation that spits out the new row index, we can find MinHash to be the element that has the minimum new row number.
+Hence we can define the MinHash function as

 ```python
 def minhash(s: set) -> int: